This story contains affiliate links.

 Earth Space Moon Base by Ben Joel Price

-The book starts out very simple with very few words and then it continues to grow with each page turned.
+The book starts very simply with very few words, and then it continues to grow with each page turned.
 The colors begin to change as well.
-It starts out with very few dark colors and then some yellow is added with bananas and then it changes again when they travel into space.
+It starts with very few dark colors, and then some yellow is added with bananas, and then it changes again when they travel into space.
 This story also can inspire children’s imagination with space adventures and aliens.

 Mousetronaut: Based on a (Partially) True Story by Mark Kelly Illustrator: C.F.
 Payne

-Meteor is the smallest of the mice that are preparing in hopes to be chosen to go on a mission into space.
-The Shuttle Commander decides to pick six of the mice and Meteor is picked to go on the mission (much to everyone’s surprise).
+Meteor is the smallest of the mice preparing to be chosen to go on a mission into space.
+The Shuttle Commander decides to pick six of the mice, and Meteor is selected to go on the mission (much to everyone’s surprise).
 He is more than ready to go into space too.
-He is not scared of the take-off and loves feeling weightless unlike the other mice.
-Meteor even helps retrieve the key to the control panel which makes him a hero.
+He is not scared of the take-off and loves feeling weightless, unlike the other mice.
+Meteor even helps retrieve the key to the control panel, which makes him a hero.

-This is a great book with wonderful illustrations and a great message for kids that if you work hard and never give up you can do anything you set your mind to.
-A great recommendation for kids of all ages.
+This is an excellent book with wonderful illustrations and a great message for kids that if you work hard and never give up, you can do anything you set your mind to—a great recommendation for kids of all ages.

-*If you enjoyed this story you can also check out the continuation in Mousetronaut Goes to Mars .
+If you enjoyed this story, you could also check out the continuation in Mousetronaut Goes to Mars.

 Sidney and Stella did everything together.
-They fed the ducks together, they played together, however there was one thing they couldn’t do together…SHARE.
-So one night when they were fighting over a bouncy ball it flew out the window and bounced up to the moon and broke it into a million pieces.
-The next day chaos ensued due to the missing moon so Stella and Sidney needed to find a replacement and fast.
+They fed the ducks together, and they played together.
+However, there was one thing they couldn’t do together…SHARE.
+So one night, when they were fighting over a bouncy ball, it flew out the window and bounced up to the moon and broke it into a million pieces.
+The next day chaos ensued due to the missing moon, so Stella and Sidney needed to find a replacement and fast.
 They looked everywhere for a replacement until they found an almost round piece of cheese and flung it up to the sky.

-This is a great book that works on counting but instead of counting up this book counts down which is a nice change for kids.
+This is a great book that works on counting, but instead of counting up, this book counts down, which is a nice change for kids.
 Another thing kids can do with this book is find the hidden numbers throughout the pages.
-This is a great book for toddlers to enjoy.
+This is an excellent book for toddlers to enjoy.